 It gets harder if your business grows faster than you expected.
 That expansion can lead to rocketing data storage needs, and a scramble to build the infrastructure to support them.

 It's hard to keep data organised, especially when it's shared between a number of people.
-You have to think about backups, access rights and other security precautions – not to mention simply naming files and structuring folders so you can find what you need.
+You have to think about backups, access rights and the threat of cybercrime – not to mention simply naming files and structuring folders so you can find what you need.

 Huge data storage capacity